 The Reception Year is an exciting time for pupils and also one of the most important.
 Pupils begin their Reception year in the September after they turn 4 years of age.

-We have three Reception classes.
-Each class is led by a class teacher and has a Teaching Assistant.
+We have two Reception classes.
+Each class is led by a Class Teacher and has a Teaching Assistant.
 Pupils are also taught once a week by specialist music, PE and art teachers.

 - Writing area